Oluwademiladeogo/HelpMeOut/README.md

 - **main** -> **dont touch** this branch, this is what is running in production.
 ## Testing

-To properly test, you should have postman installed (can be easily dont in VSCode)
+To test using postman, you should have postman installed (can be easily dont in VSCode)
 - Go to postman, New Http Request, method: POST to localhost:yourPreferredPort/upload || localhost:3000/upload
 - Body should be form-data with a key video and value should be a video file
   ![image](https://github.com/Oluwademiladeogo/HelpMeOut/assets/103854587/bd716f00-601c-40af-9c60-780a8af42fe0)
+- It then redirects you to e.g., baseuri/videos?name=newvid.mp4 where the video can be played
+- Transcript will be found at baseuri/videos/transcript?name=newvid.json

 ## Contributions